Pediatric Dentistry Graduate Residency Program

 The program provides a rich and diversified educational experience that emphasizes comprehensive oral health care for healthy and medically complex infants, children and adolescents.
 Its renovated, state-of-the-art graduate clinic with 20 operatories (8 of which are private rooms), attends to a large and diverse population of the city of Chicago and the state of Illinois.
 Each operatory is equipped with nitrous oxide, digital radiography, a video monitor and a computer.
 There is an optimal ratio of dental assistants to residents.
 Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral and intranasal) and general anesthesia.

-The department has a diverse and rich clinical faculty that includes 7 full-time and 6 part-time clinical faculty members who are pediatric dentists.
+The department has a diverse and rich clinical faculty that includes 9 full-time and 6 part-time clinical faculty members.
 In addition, our faculty includes individuals from behavioral sciences, orthodontics, and public health.
 Physicians and dental specialists from other departments also contribute to teaching in the program in an interdisciplinary format.
 Our department also has a full-time social worker, two part-time social work interns, a recovery room nurse, a part-time nurse practitioner, and a team of anesthesiologists who provide care in our own two operating rooms.

-The Department of Pediatric Dentistry will accept up to 9 residents into the 2022 entering class.
-All positions will be awarded through the Dental Match Service and note that each track has its own match code.
-Applicants invited for an interview can rank both, one, or neither.
+The Department of Pediatric Dentistry will accept up to 10 residents into the 2023 entering class.
+All positions will be awarded through the Dental Match Services.

 - 2-year Certificate Program.
-Seven (7) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.
+Up to ten (10) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.

 The program is designed to fully prepare the resident for clinical practice, as well as to provide educational opportunities for those who desire to pursue a teaching, public health or research career in pediatric dentistry.